AdobeDocs/experience-manager-htl.en/help/using/global-objects.md

 ## Java-backed Objects {#java-backed-objects}

-Each of the following objects is backed by the corresponding Java object.
+The corresponding Java object backs each of the following objects.

 | Variable Name |Description |
 |---|---|